roaries/.github/profile/README.md

 * 💪 made from proteins & long-chain carbs
 * 🌱 vegetables and herbs

-A new brand for all dog-lovers who want to be sure about their treats.
+A new brand for all 🐶-lovers who want to be sure about their treats.